Srimurari14/Srimurari14/README.md

-# Hi, I'm Sri Murari
+# Hi, I am Sri Murari

 I am finishing my Master's in Computer Science at GWU (May 2026) and looking for a full-time role as a **Data Analyst** or **Data Engineer** (open to OPT sponsorship).